MUDitM

 NEW-ENVIRON / MNES standard.
 (See https://tintin.mudhalla.net/protocols/mnes/

 for docs on MNES.)
-I went for that method because my MUD already understands
+I went for that method because my MUD, The Last Outpost,

 MUDitM uses PCRE2 as its back end pattern matching engine, it allows